image-size/image-size/readme1.md

 ### 2.Command line usage
 For quick image size checks, you can use the command line tool.

+operating steps:
+Run the following command in the terminal:

 ```shell
 npx image-size 11.jpg 13.png
 ```